How Do You Make Denominators The Same

 Foundations of Fractions

 A fraction represents a part of a whole.
+Which means the denominator tells you how many equal parts the whole is divided into, and the numerator tells you how many of those parts you have.
 It consists of two parts: the numerator (the top number) and the denominator (the bottom number).
-The denominator tells you how many equal parts the whole is divided into, and the numerator tells you how many of those parts you have.
-For example, in the fraction 3/4, the denominator 4 indicates that the whole is divided into four equal parts, and the numerator 3 indicates that we have three of those parts.
+To give you an idea, in the fraction 3/4, the denominator 4 indicates that the whole is divided into four equal parts, and the numerator 3 indicates that we have three of those parts.

 The Least Common Multiple (LCM)